OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 The first 32 bytes of the TLP from the PCIe subsystem denotes the PCIe header.
 There are two types of header format supported – Power User Mode header and Data Mover mode header.
 The tuser_vendor[0] bit on the AXI4-Stream channel indicates the header format of the TLP; tuser_vendor[0] =0 indicates Power User Mode header and tuser_vendor[0] =1 indicates Data Mover Mode header.

-The OFS FIM for Intel Agilex FPGA implements the Data Mover Functional Mode.
+The OFS FIM for Agilex FPGA implements the Data Mover Functional Mode.
 With this implementation, the application has the flexibility to use either mode for PCIe transaction, as shown in the following table.
-For more detailed information about the PCIe Subsystem, see the PCIe Subsystem Intel FPGA User Guide.
+For more detailed information about the PCIe Subsystem, see the PCIe Subsystem FPGA User Guide.

 **Table 3-2 PCIe Subsystem Header Format Support for OFS for Agilex FPGA**